 If there are no assessors in your immediate area, Greenhounds suggest contacting an assessor who may be willing to travel.

 A greyhound must wear its Greenhound collar at all times while out in public if they are not wearing a muzzle.
 Fines do apply.
-In off-leash dog parks, a greyhound must be muzzled at all times unless on a leash.
-This applies regardless of whether your greyhound is wearing its Greenhound collar or not.
+In off- lead dogs parks, Greenhounds strongly recommend that a muzzle is still utilized unless on a leash, regardless whether your Greyhound is wearing its Greenhounds collar or not.

 In private areas such as a home or backyard, a greyhound is not required to wear a Greenhound collar or a muzzle.